 The suggestion that a government, by virtue of the fact that it is government, can arbitrarily set the price for land they are going to buy to use, is a dangerous one.

 It makes for non-transparency and therefore little accountability.

 Why non-transparent?
 Because there is no benchmark.
 It is priced arbitrarily.
 It can be any price.

 And non-transparency leads to little or no accountability and paves the way for corruption when less-than-honest people are in charge.

 Rules are there to protect past reserves.

-The government-of-the-day does not own the land.
-They are custodian of the state’s wealth.
+The government of the day does not own the land.
+They are custodians of the state’s wealth.

 If the government wants to use land, it must pay for it at fair market value, just like anyone else.